SchildCode/BEMS-hourly-values/README.md

 ### Key features
 - Can handle a virtually unlimited number of logged parameters, each of which have independent time stamps.
 You simply paste two columns of data for each parameter into sheet 'Input'.
 The first column is the date/time (Excel format), and the second column is the logged data value.
-- The output synchronizes the time-stamps of input parameters, and then calculates hourly statistics such as hour-mean or number of observations per hour.
+- The output synchronizes the time-stamps of input parameters, and then calculates hourly statistics such as mean, median or number of observations per hour.
 - Can handle any logger interval, up to one hour.
 The logger interval need not be constant.
 BEMS systems typically have a logger interval of 5 or 10 minutes, sometimes only hourly.
 - Can correct for Daylight Saving Time (DST) if you wish.
 Output is always in standard time (e.g. UTC+1 in Europe), but with an additional column for DST hour of day, so that you can correctly assess time schedules.
 - Can calculate hourly energy use (e.g. average Watts during hour) from cumulative logged data (Wh electricity meter).